radish-es/casebook-property/content/casebook/governance/covenants-public-policy.md

 short: Restrictive Covenants
 class: concept
 description: An introduction to restrictive covenants and the doctrine of public policy
-tags:
-  - use
-  - restrictive-covenant
-  - land-use-regulation
+doctrines:
-  - public-policy
+  - covenants
-published: false
+published: true
+bookHidden: true
 ---

 Certain "private" forms of land-use regulation are still in widespread use.
 One of the most pervasive—but often least noticed—is the *restrictive covenant*.